Kinross: Location and transport

-Kinross was originally linked by railway to Perthshire, Fife and Clackmannanshire until the rail links gradually disappeared.
+Kinross was once linked by railway to Perthshire, Fife and Clackmannanshire until the rail links gradually disappeared.
 At one time three independent railway companies had their termini at the town.
 The Fife and Kinross Railway came from the east, the Kinross-shire Railway came from the south and the Devon Valley Railway came from the west.
 Kinross Junction railway station stood on the main line between Perth and Edinburgh, but this was closed in 1970 to make way for construction of the M90 motorway.
 Since then, many people working within a commuting radius of Kinross have settled in the town owing to its central location and local amenities.
 Locals and Members of the Scottish Parliament (MSPs) have also asked the Scottish Government to publish a Feasibility Study into re-establishing the Perth–Edinburgh Direct Rail Link.
 As of 2021, no such document has been published.

 Kinross is served by local and long-distance bus services including Megabus services M90, M91 and M92 which call at the Sainsbury's Park & Ride site off Junction 6 of the M90 motorway.